joshgerdes/jekyll-uno/_drafts/azure-blob-and-azure-lifecycle-management.md

 Microsoft Azure and Lifecycle Management for Blob Storage automates this entire lifecycle for you.

-How do I enable or configure Azure Blob Lifecycle Management?
+# How do I enable or configure Azure Blob Lifecycle Management?

 1\.
-Log into the Azure Portal
+Log in to the Azure Portal

 2\.
 Find the Azure storage account you want to configure Lifecycle Management on